-Scientists are one step closer to a new drug which could reduce blood sugar levels in those with insulin resistance.
+Scientists are one step closer to a new drug that could reduce blood sugar levels in those with insulin resistance.
 What’s more, the drug could come without any side effects.

 Insulin resistance raises the risk of developing type 2 diabetes.
 In this condition, cells can no longer respond to the commands from the hormone insulin, which is responsible for regulating blood glucose.

-So, restoring the insulin sensitivity could be an efficient method for treating and preventing the condition above mentioned.
-However, current insulin-sensitizing drugs increase the lipid production which can cause wide range of side effects, including getting bigger.
+So, restoring insulin sensitivity could be an efficient method for treating and preventing the condition above mentioned.
+However, current insulin-sensitizing drugs increase lipid production which can cause a wide range of side effects, including getting bigger.

-Scientists from the Columbia University Diabetes Center in New York City conducted a study which shows a possibility of improving insulin sensitivity without leading to a bigger size.
-The study was published in the online journal Cell.
+Scientists from the Columbia University Diabetes Center in New York City conducted a study that shows a possibility of improving insulin sensitivity without leading to a bigger size.
+The study was published in the online Horizon.

 Dr. Accili reports that using a broadly acting protein FOXO1 inhibitor in the treatment of insulin resistance can cause different adverse effects, like getting bigger.
-So, alongside getting the good from FOXO1 insulin sensitizers, people are also getting the bad.
+So, alongside getting the good from FOXO1 insulin sensitizers, people are also getting worse.

 That’s why scientists have been looking for ways to block this protein without affecting the production of lipids.

 Dr. Accili’s team of researchers started their study with mice experiments.
 They wanted to understand the exact way in which FOXO1 controls the production of glucose in the liver.
 Also, to discover how is that different from the way FOXO1 regulates the production of lipids.

 What they discovered is that in order to restrict the production of lipids, the protein teams up with SIN3A – a transcriptional regulatory protein.